Doctors Note Logo

 Why Am I Spotting Brown Blood One Week After My Period?

-Brown spotting a week after your period is usually old blood, ovulation spotting, hormonal shifts, or birth control effects; less commonly it can be related to early pregnancy, uterine polyps or fibroids, infections, or perimenopause.
+Brown spotting a week after your period is most often caused by old blood, ovulation spotting, hormonal shifts, or birth control side effects.
+Less common causes include early pregnancy, uterine polyps or fibroids, infections, or perimenopause.

-There are several factors to consider, and the right next steps depend on your symptoms and timing.
-Seek care for heavy or persistent bleeding, severe pelvic pain, fever, foul-smelling discharge, bleeding after sex or after menopause, or frequent between-cycle bleeding; see the complete details below to understand what to watch for and what to do next.
+The right next step depends on your specific symptoms and timing.
+You should seek medical care if you experience heavy or persistent bleeding, severe pelvic pain, fever, foul-smelling discharge, bleeding after sex, bleeding after menopause, or frequent spotting between cycles.

 answer background